mejta/wp-boilerplate/readme.md

 Development boilerplate for building custom plugin and theme.
 This boilerplate is for projects, that have no continuous development (therefore there is no WordPress framework used) and that:

-* use Twig for templates,
+* uses Twig for templates,
-* requires plugins that are necessary for it's run,
+* requires plugins in admin that are necessary for it's run,
-* provide standard way for updates/deployments (every deployment is plugin update and goes through standard update process),
+* provides standard way for updates/deployments (every deployment is plugin update and goes through standard update process),
-* have a theme that takes care only of data representation,
+* has a theme that takes care only of data representation,
-* have a plugin that takes care of everything else (custom post types, custom fields, forms, etc.),
+* has a plugin that takes care of everything else (custom post types, custom fields, forms, etc.),
-* have one repository for theme and plugin,
+* has one repository for theme and plugin,
-* have a possibility to have multiple themes,
+* has a possibility to have multiple themes,
-* have a nice structure that leverage modern , WordPress and frontend development,
+* has a nice structure that leverage modern , WordPress and frontend development,
 * uses composer for it's dependencies (that are not WP plugins).

 ## What's inside: